 A case-control study of lung cancer and residential radon exposure in which investigators carried out both standard year-long air measurements and CR-39 alpha detector measurements (call surface monitors)

-Investigation of the role of indoor air pollution from solid fuel use in lung cancer in Asia.
+Investigation of the role of ambient outdoor ultrafine particle pollution in lung cancer risk in California